jordanhillis/pvekclean/README.md

--f, --force           Force the removal of old PVE kernels without confirm prompts -rn, --remove-newer   Remove kernels that are newer than the currently running kernel -s, --scheduler       Have old PVE kernels removed on a scheduled basis -v, --version         Shows current version of $program_name -r, --remove          Uninstall $program_name from the system -d, --debug           Run the program in debug mode for testing without making system changes
+-f, --force           Force the removal of old PVE kernels without confirm prompts -rn, --remove-newer   Remove kernels that are newer than the currently running kernel -s, --scheduler       Have old PVE kernels removed on a scheduled basis -v, --version         Shows current version of pvekclean -r, --remove          Uninstall pvekclean from the system -i, --install         Install pvekclean to the system -d, --dry-run         Run the program in dry run mode for testing without making system changes

 ```